-TBS: You’ve been teaching full-time at theological institutions (Southern Seminary in Louisville and Southwestern Seminary in Ft.
-Worth) since leaving Baylor in 2005.
-What has that been like?
-Have you enjoyed it?
-When you were working on your doctorates in mathematics and philosophy, would you have imagined that you might be teaching full-time at a conservative Baptist theological seminary?
+TBS: After leaving Baylor in 2005, you taught full-time at Southern Seminary in Louisville and Southwestern Seminary in Ft.
+Worth.
+What was it like teaching at these Southern Baptist institutions?
+Did you enjoy it?
+When you were working on your doctorates in mathematics and philosophy, would you have imagined that you might be teaching full-time at conservative Baptist theological seminaries?

-WD: I’m grateful to Al Mohler and Paige Patterson for having hired me to teach at their institutions when just about no one else would have.
-You have to understand that intelligent design is not just anathema to atheistic evolutionists like Richard Dawkins, it is doubly anathema to theistic evolutionists, who see it as both bad science and bad theology.
+WD: I’m grateful for the opportunity to teach at these institutions when just about no one else would hire me.
+You have to understand that intelligent design is not just anathema to atheistic evolutionists like Richard Dawkins; it is doubly anathema to theistic evolutionists, who see it as both bad science and bad theology.

-On the whole, I’ve enjoyed teaching at theological institutions.
-In fact, the actual teaching has been thoroughly enjoyable.
-I’m now past 50, and there’s nothing like dealing with younger people who have fire in the belly, energy, and the passion to attempt great things.
-As for administrative politics, you always have that, but it’s been nowhere as extreme as at Baylor.
-Moreover, it hasn’t harmed me (as it did at Baylor).
+On the whole, I enjoyed teaching at theological institutions.
+In fact, the actual teaching was thoroughly enjoyable.
+There’s nothing like dealing with young people who have fire in the belly, energy, and the passion to attempt great things.

-If I have any reservation about teaching full-time at a theological institution, it’s that my colleagues tend to be focused on strictly theological issues.
+If I had any reservation about teaching full-time at a theological institution, it’s that my colleagues tended to focus on strictly theological issues.
 My own interests include those, but are broader.
 Even as I was teaching at theological seminaries, I saw my main work as making intelligent design into a fruitful and credible scientific research program.
 I’m a scientist at heart.
 Indeed, through most of my time as a theology professor, I was also a research scientist with Baylor engineer Bob Marks’s ID research group, the Evolutionary Informatics Lab.

-The seminaries at which I’ve worked have been sympathetic to that aim and even encouraged me in it (Paige Patterson, my present boss, has been terrific in this respect).
-But my focus on ID has meant that much of my work, even as a full-time seminary professor, has had to be conducted outside that community.
+The seminaries at which I worked gave me space to pursue my ID research (especially by giving me a reduced course load).
+But my focus on ID meant that much of my work, even as a full-time seminary professor, had to be conducted outside that community.

-Rewind the tape fifteen or twenty years and ask me if I thought I’d be teaching at a theological seminary, and I would have said no. But it’s been a good experience.
+Rewind the tape and ask me if I thought I’d be teaching at a theological seminary, and I would have said no. But on balance it’s been a good experience.
 I feel enriched and I think my students have likewise been enriched.

 TBS: You wear many hats.
 We’ve just discussed your affiliation with Discovery Institute and the theological world.
 Beating us to the punch again, you are also a senior research scientist with the Evolutionary Informatics Lab, which was formerly at Baylor.
 Tell us about your association with that lab?
 It appears that you have been publishing extensively in the peer-reviewed engineering and mathematical literature on active information.
-Is that work ID-related?
+How is that work related to intelligent design?
 How much attention has it been getting?

-WD: For the last four years, my main work on intelligent design has been in collaboration with Robert Marks, a very senior and high-profile engineer on the faculty at Baylor.
-Even though I’m teaching these days in Ft.
-Worth (at Southwestern Seminary after leaving Baylor, for family reasons (we have a severely autistic son) we continued to live in the Waco area, which is the home of Baylor.
-So, Bob and I meet regularly to discuss our research.
+WD: For the last decade, my main work on intelligent design has been in collaboration with Robert Marks, a very senior and high-profile engineer on the faculty at Baylor.
+Even though I was teaching in Ft.
+Worth at Southwestern Seminary after leaving Baylor, for family reasons (we have a severely autistic son) we continued to live in the Waco area, which is the home of Baylor.
+So, Bob and I would continue to meet regularly to discuss our research.
 We’ve also brought some graduate students in to help with this work.

 We’ve done this in various theoretical articles, published in such places as Journal of Advanced Computational Intelligence and Intelligent Informatics.
 And we’ve done it in various application articles, where we look at concrete computational scenarios proposed by evolutionists (such as Avida or Tierra) and demonstrate where the information needed for them to be successful is inserted (rather than generated from scratch).
 This work has also been published and presented in standard engineering venues, such as IEEE [Institute of Electrical and Electronics Engineers—ed.] journals and conferences.